1. Internal resources can’t do it all.

 Facebook and Instagram also offer advertising options for rehab centers that include “boosting” posts and running ads in general.
 But just like Google, Facebook and Instagram require treatment centers to first get LegitScript certified before you conduct advertising on their sites.

-If you’ve been ignoring setting up social media profiles for your facility, you better get to it.
+If you’ve been ignoring setting up social media accounts for your addiction treatment facility, you better get to it.
 Conversations are being had about your firm and you’re not a part of the discussion.

 Keep in mind that engagement on social platforms needs to be strategic and timely.
 If your center goes into social without a plan and you engage the wrong people at the wrong time, it could cost you more than you’ll ever know.